evanx/redex/README.md

 Redix can be used to compose the following infrastructure:
 - Reliable pubsub, pipeline and synchronous messaging using HTTP, Redis et al
-- Proxy
+- API gateway
 - Load balancer
-- API gateway
+- Caching proxy

 ## Use-case example